tensorflow/community/rfcs/20221018-promotion-semantics.md

 *   `tf.ImplicitPromotion.SAFE`
 *   `tf.ImplicitPromotion.NONE`

 The three modes determine how often implicit dtype promotions happen in TF APIs.
 In the following examples we will use `tf.add` to demonstrate the modes.
 The dunder method `__add__` is expected to have the same behavior as `tf.add`.
 For brevity, NumPy (np) array inputs are not discussed in this section.
-However the proposed modes in this RFC will treat the np array inputs in the same way as the tensor inputs (see more in the appendix).
+However the proposed modes in this RFC will treat the np array inputs in the same way as the tensor inputs (see more in the [bottom]((#are-there-also-issues-in-conversions-between-tensor-and-numpy-arrays))).

 <p align="center">
 Table: TF dtype promotion result of `tf.add` after the proposed changes. `NONE` only allows the unhighlighted cells. `SAFE` allows all `NONE` cases plus the cells highlighted in green. `ALL` allows all `SAFE` cases plus the cells highlighted in yellow.
 Rows/columns highlighted in blue only show the default result without overflow of inputs.